sjamithi/SelfEmployedMarketPlace/READMe.md

  1. Projects are closed immediately as the lastDate exceeds today's Date
  2. http://localhost:8080/project/getById?id=2 shows the project with the least bid amount and project's status and winner so far but an assumption is made the bids are done for this project.

+ Time to complete exercise

+ 2 hours after setting up the environment

+ Difficulty: Moderate

+ How do you feel about exercise: 10

+ How do you feel about coding an exercise as a step in the interview process: 10

+ What would you change in the exercise or process: Nothing